Our bylaws have to be updated. Please review these proposals in RED. Email Georgette with comments and suggestions. THANK YOU!

 The name of this Association shall be the Penn Knox Neighborhood Association (“PKNA”).

 The Association shall encompass that portion of the City of Philadelphia, Pennsylvania whose boundaries are defined by the following:

-1. Maplewood Avenue both sides including Maplewood Mall;
+1. the south side of Maplewood Avenue including Maplewood Mall

 2. the west side of Germantown Avenue;